CaptainCrowbar/unicorn-lib/unicorn/index.md

 text manipulation easy for programmers using modern C++.
 It implements most of the main requirements of the [Unicode standard](http://www.unicode.org/versions/latest/), currently supporting Unicode version 7.0.0.
-The major missing features in the current version are localization support through the [CLDR](http://cldr.unicode.org/index), and the Unicode bidirectional algorithm.
+The major missing functionality in the current version are localization support through the [CLDR](http://cldr.unicode.org/index), and the Unicode bidirectional algorithm.
+Documentation for some of the modules has also still to be written.

-The library is divided into the modules listed below; you can import only the ones you need, or just import the whole API using `"unicorn/library.hpp"`.
+The library is divided into the modules listed below; you can import only the ones you need, or import the whole API using `#include "unicorn/library.hpp"`.
 Everything in the Unicorn library is in `namespace Unicorn` (or a subordinate namespace inside `Unicorn`).
 You can either qualify all calls with the `Unicorn::` prefix, or use `using namespace Unicorn`.